-The Tutoring Program is sponsored by the Office of Student Affairs and is free to students.
+The Tutoring Program is sponsored by the Office of Campus Life and is free to students.
 The goal of the program is to provide additional academic support to students in specific classes.
-The Tutoring Program is designed to improve the academic standing and successful retention of students through walk-in and group sessions, and private and small group tutoring.
+The Tutoring Program is designed to improve the academic standing and successful retention of students through weekly review group tutoring sessions, private and small group tutoring.